 Thank you for supporting Morgan Manages Mommyhood!

-While I can’t recommend allowing your kids to use the food processor in any way that equates to them touching the blade obviously, I do love including a food processor and blender when cooking with kids. tiny kids love pressing the button and older kids can easily add items to it, put the top on, and let it whirl.
+Food processor and blenders when cooking with kids are a life saver.
+Littles love pressing the button and older kids can easily add items to it, put the top on, and let it whirl.

 Kids love cutting.
 Let kids cut soft items with this straight spatula, essentially a thin butter knife with absolutely no blade.
 They can safely cut things like bananas and zucchini without worrying about cutting themself.